If you want to challenge a Penalty Charge Notice (PCN) then you have 28 days from the date of service of the PCN to get your representation to us.

 - You may opt for either a personal or postal hearing

-- Remember, you only have 28 days from the date of the notice of rejection to appeal to London Tribunals
+- Remember, you only have 28 days from the date of the notice of rejection to appeal to the tribunal

 - You need to provide all your evidence to the adjudicator and not us

-- The adjudicator will then make a decision looking at your evidence and our evidence pack.
+- The adjudicator will then make a decision looking at the evidence in your appeal and our evidence pack.
 Adjudicators cannot consider mitigating circumstances or apply their discretion

 - A copy of the adjudicator's decision will be sent to both you and us

-This means that following consideration by the adjudicator the tribunal has found in our favour.
-The adjudicator will have listed the reasons why and given direction as to the amount that is owed and how quickly this must be paid.
+If your appeal is unsuccessful you will receive a decision from the tribunal outlining that your appeal has been 'refused'.
+This means that following consideration by the adjudicator, the tribunal has found in our favour.
+In the decision you receive from the tribunal, the adjudicator will outline the reasons why the appeal has been refused and give direction as to the amount that should be paid to us and how quickly this must be paid.